cake-lab/Mobile-AR-Depth-Estimation/README.md

    - The script outputs the evaluation results and save them in .csv file which can be later be used for visualization.

 ## ZeroDepth (ViDepth)

+For more details, please refer to the vidar's <a href="https://github.com/TRI-ML/vidar">Github repository</a> and <a href="https://arxiv.org/abs/2306.17253">paper</a>.

 TODO